dinozombie/dinobot/README.md

 ### Running dinobot Locally

-You can test your hubot by running the following, however some plugins will not behave as expected unless the [environment variables](#configuration) they rely upon have been set.
+You can test your dinobot by running the following, however some plugins will not behave as expected unless the [environment variables](#configuration) they rely upon have been set.

-You can start dinobot locally by running:
+You can start dinobot locally by cloning the repo and running:

-    % bin/hubot
+    cd dinobot
+    docker build -t dinobot .
+    docker run -i dinobot

 You'll see some start up output and a prompt: